Terraform Security Best Practices for Confluent Cloud

 { "Version": "2012-10-17", "Statement": [ { "Effect": "Deny", "Principal": "*", "Action": "s3:*", "Resource": [ "arn:aws:s3:::my-terraform-state-bucket", "arn:aws:s3:::my-terraform-state-bucket/*" ], "Condition": { "Bool": { "aws:SecureTransport": "false" } } } ] }

-Enable versioning to maintain state history
+Enable versioning to maintain state history.

-Enable logging to track access
+Enable logging to track access.

-Use DynamoDB for state locking to prevent concurrent modifications
+Use DynamoDB for state locking to prevent concurrent modifications.

-Google Cloud Storage backend
+Google Cloud Storage backend with encryption

 terraform {